Meetings – The Linchpin of Organizational Health

 But the fact is, bad meetings are a reflection of bad leaders.
 Worse yet, they take a more devastating toll on a company’s success than we realize.

-Fortunately, for those who are willing to challenge the notion that meetings are unfixable, it is possible to transform what is now tedious and debilitating into something productive, focused, even energizing.
+Fortunately, for those willing to challenge the notion that meetings are unfixable, it is possible to transform what is now tedious and debilitating into something productive, focused, and energizing.

 However, the key to improving meetings has nothing to do with better preparation, agendas or minutes.
-To address the problem, leaders need to understand why they are so bad, take a contrarian view of meetings and apply a few basic guidelines.
+To address the problem, leaders must understand why they are so bad, take a contrarian view of meetings and apply a few basic guidelines.

 Meetings are bad due to two basic problems.